HanFeg-42/miniprintf/README.md

 # miniprintf

-This simplified version of printf supports the following format specifiers:
+This is a simplified version of printf supports the following format specifiers:

     %c: Prints a single character.
     %s: Prints a string, following the standard C convention (null-terminated).